VipulRamtekkar/Chatbot-Deep-Learning-Project/README.md

 # Chatbot-Deep-Learning-Project

-This project is an attempt to create a chatbot that conversates like a human being by training the bot using the chats obtained via various social media platforms.
+This project is a chatbot created using the [movie conversation dataset](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
+You can download the dataset from the link.